learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

     BucketName: my-test-20200325
 ```

-As soon as you type the command, the Service broker calls the APIs on Amazon Web Services (AWS) and creates the resource.
+As soon as you submit the resource to the cluster, the Service broker calls the APIs on Amazon Web Services (AWS) and creates the S3 bucket.

 You can check the progress with: